 11. Make sure iMessaging isn't interfering.

-If you've recently moved your phone number from an iPhone to an Android, Windows or feature phone, your number may still be registered as an iMessaging number and you'll need to disable that feature.
+If you've recently moved your phone number from an iPhone to an Android, Windows or feature phone, your number may still be registered as an iMessaging number.

 12. Power cycle or soft reset your phone and remove the SIM card.